-Breast pathology is a rapidly developing discipline having crucial role in diagnosing breast diseases and in providing prognostic and predictive parameters that guide treatment decision.
+Breast pathology is a rapidly developing discipline which plays a crucial role in diagnosing breast diseases and in providing prognostic and predictive parameters that guide treatment decision.

-The topics are chosen based on analysis of data from the Nottingham national referral centre and EQA performance and on personal communication with reporting pathologists in the UK.
+The topics for each masterclass are chosen based on analysis of data from the Nottingham national referral centre and EQA performance, as well as being informed through personal communication with reporting pathologists in the UK.

 The programme includes talks on specific topics delivered by eminent breast pathologists.
 A large collection of common, interesting and challenging cases are discussed, as well as more unusual breast lesions.
 Slide seminar sessions enable delegates and experts to discuss cases and approaches to diagnostic microscopy.

 A selection of interesting and annotated online breast cases are provided tor interested participants using their own devices during the course.
 These online cases will also be available after the course for viewing and discussion by email.